 David and Margot are fascinated by the way energy works.
-There’s a quote from Einstein that they both find inspiring – energy is everything.
-They like it so much its been included on the site!
+There’s a quote from Einstein that they both find inspiring – "energy is everything".
+They like it so much its been included here on the Slow Ageing site!
 They mean energy everywhere, from the natural world to inside our own bodies.
 Good energy reserves are so important for a long and healthy life.
 These reserves help us feel so much more alive and allow us to enjoy the time we have on this planet so much more as well.

 “Energy is everything”

 Massage is as old as mankind; a wonderful way to relax and re-energise body and spirit.
 It also plays a significant role in Ayurvedic and traditional Chinese medicine, or TCM.
 Massage is really remarkable for stimulating the body’s natural energy pathways, which trigger changes along the central nervous system.
 There are so many benefits, from better overall health to greater wellbeing – and it’s surprisingly simple to do yourself.